PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 Python resources
 ================

 ..
-This could go on a separate resources page
+This section could be moved to a separate page on resources.

 * `Python's documentation`_ is the ``GOTO`` place to look up different aspects of the Python_ language.